huggingface/blog/object-detection-leaderboard.md

 However, the detectors' diversity goes beyond the range of output classes they can recognize.
 They vary in terms of underlying architectures, model sizes, processing speeds, and prediction accuracy.

-A popular metric used to evaluate the accuracy of predictions made by an object detection model is the **Average Precision (AP)** and its variants, which will be explained further.
+A popular metric used to evaluate the accuracy of predictions made by an object detection model is the **Average Precision (AP)** and its variants, which will be explained later in this blog.

 Evaluating an object detection model encompasses several components, like a dataset with ground-truth annotations, detections (output prediction), and metrics.
 This process is depicted in the schematic provided in Figure 2: